bubblecloud/ilves/README.md

 Ilves is a lean Java web site development framework based on Vaadin framework.
 Ilves provides responsive user interface and advanced security functions in addition to host of  other useful features.
-It is perfect for crafting user interfaces for commercial sites and DIY projects without sacrificing user experience.
+It is perfect for crafting user interfaces for commercial sites and DIY projects.

 Demo is available at Heroku: